 In accordance with K.S.A.
-Open Records Act (KOMA), 45-215 et seq., the Newton Public Library Board of Trustees in recognizing the Library's position of special trust with members of the public, ascribes to the confidentiality of Library and patron records.
-Staff, volunteers, and the Library Board of Trustees will not make available any of the information listed below to any person, agency of state, federal, or local government except and pursuant to federal, state, or local law relating to civil criminal, or administrative discovery procedures or legislative investigative power:
+Open Records Act (KORA), 45-215 et seq., the Newton Public Library Board of Trustees in recognizing the Library's position of special trust with members of the public, supports the confidentiality of Library and patron records.
+Except to the extent disclosure is otherwise required by law, the Library will not disclose Library patron and circulation records that pertain to identifiable individuals, such as: